 In The Diversity Paradox, Jennifer Lee and Frank D. Bean take two poles of American collective identity -- the legacy of slavery and immigration -- and address the question of whether today’s immigrants are destined to become racialized minorities akin to African Americans or whether their incorporation into U.S. society will more closely resemble that of their European predecessors.
 They also tackle the vexing question of whether America’s new racial/ethnic diversity is helping to erode the tenacious Black/White color line.
 For the first time in 2000, the U.S. Census enabled multiracial Americans to identify themselves as belonging to more than one race, and eight years later, African American Barack Obama was sworn in as the 44th President of the United States.
 For many, these events give credibility to the claim that America is now a "post-racial" society.

-Building on the cultural concept of frames, she explains how immigrant parents and their children frame success, how "success frames" differ by ethnicity, and how frames are supported by ethnic resources.
+Building on the cultural concept of frames, they explain how Chinese and Vietnamese immigrant parents and their children frame success, how "success frames" differ by ethnicity, and how frames are supported by ethnic resources.
 The availability of ethnic resources cuts vertically across class lines to help second-generation Chinese and Vietnamese from disadvantaged class backgrounds override their low parental human capital.
-Moreover, Asian American students benefit from a "stereotype promise"—the promise of being viewed through the lens of a positive stereotype that leads one to perform in such a way that confirms the positive stereotype, thereby boosting performance.
+Moreover, Asian American students benefit from a "stereotype promise" -- the promise of being viewed through the lens of a positive stereotype that leads one to perform in such a way that confirms the positive stereotype, thereby boosting performance.
 As a result, Asian students gain an advantage over their non-Asian peers in the context of U.S. schools.
 No other scholar has been as vocal nor as effective as Jennifer Lee in refuting the fallacious claims about the superiority of Asian culture or the simplistic argument that Asian Americans value education more than other groups.